This document details the upgrade and rollback procedure for upgrading the Fabric application that runs on a Kubernetes cluster.

 Confirm that the application is functioning as expected following the rollback.

-Note: After performing either an upgrade or a rollback, document the actions taken and validate the application's functionality thoroughly before proceeding with any further steps.
+Note: After performing either an upgrade or a rollback, document the actions taken and validate the application's functionality thoroughly before proceeding with further steps.

 If you encounter issues during the upgrade or the rollback process, consider the following general troubleshooting steps: